jumboduck/squirrel/README.md

 -   A password recovery system, that would send an email to a user's account, needs to be implemented.
 -   The profile page should be expanded to display more information, such as the most used tags and the best rated reviews.
 -   The listing page should be expanded to allow to view only favorited items.
+-   A feature to share one or several items with other people (users or not) should be implemented.

 ## Technologies Used